ShaneDenham/VanTimmerenDentistry/README.md

 # VanTimmerenDentistry
-A custom wordpress website for Van Timmeren Family Dentistry
+A custom WordPress website for Van Timmeren Family Dentistry A child theme of the JointsWP WordPress theme